Fri 08/05 - Sat 30/05, 2020

 Lecturer | Host

-Born in the Netherlands - Flying Dutchman (a legendary ghost ship that can never make port and is doomed to sail the oceans forever).
-Harald is a Social Documentary and Portrait Photographer who partly lives in Russia and Cyprus.
+Born in the Netherlands - Flying Dutchman.
+Harald is a Social Documentary and Portrait Photographer and Lecturer.

 Weather | Sun

 May - Temps Min.
 5.5C/42F, Max.
 17.1C/63F, Average 11.3C/52.3F | Sunrise 04:40 | Sunset 21:08 | Daylight 16:28 (Data for Yekatarinburg)